blp100/kanban-task-management-web-app/README.md

 - 08.04
     - Refactor the data fetching method to load from local storage first.
 If the local data doesn't exist, fetch from the online server.
     - Implement storing new task data into local storage and ensure proper rendering of components.
+- 08.05
+    - Attempt to implement the "Edit Task" feature and refactored the task object handler, but encountered a challenge.
+So I...
+    - Add UUIDs to verify the data and enable easy data retrieval.
+    - Refactoring the function responsible for finding the task object.